dendronhq/dendron-site/vault/dendron.rfc.7-graph-rework.design.md

 -   [ ] Create graph structure in Cytoscape out of Redux-stored notes
 -   [ ] Initialize graph, layout nodes
 -   [ ] Display graph
--   [ ] Embedding capability in VSCode
+-   [ ] Embedding capability in VS Code

 After this initial integration, work will be done on: